YaserJaradeh/ThePlumber/README.md

 ![](/images/funny.PNG)

-_Note_: details about pipline selection will be added soon with the model.

 ## User Interface
 The code for the user interface is part of the ORKG frontend code [Gitlab repo](https://gitlab.com/TIBHannover/orkg/orkg-frontend/-/tree/393-implement-plumber-pipeline-in-frontend)

-Parts of it looks like this:
+Plumber's integration with a user interface looks like this:

 ![](/images/UI.png)